vmegan/100-days-of-code/log.md

 **Thoughts:**  Added icons which will not line up right.
 Not sure if it is foundation or something I didn't set up right.
 Need to resize project screenshots and wrap up this project tomorrow.

 **Link to work:**  Local File - Will Upload when finished.

+### Day 12: January 15, 2017

+**Today's Progress**: Resized project images

+**Thoughts:**  Still need to finish resizing images and figure out how to add a button that says "Go to Site" to show up on the animation

+**Link to work:**  Local File - Will Upload when finished.